 If the section you have created has a monetary value for each visit (for example if you sell an ebook) you can enter the value.
 Finally, you can activate the conversion funnels option if there were several steps but this time the user goes from the home page to the section in question, which is the final page of our goal, so it is not necessary.

 Google Analytics offers a whole range of options for adapting your analytics account to your needs.
-In addition to the settings mentioned above, there are numerous other adjustments that you can make.
-This allows you to work optimally with your data while maintaining an overview and quickly recognizing possible problems.
+In addition to the settings mentioned above, there are numerous other adjustments that you can make in order to track other metrics.
+This allows you to find page views amount and work optimally with your data while maintaining an overview and quickly recognizing possible problems.